 9. Common Mistakes to Avoid

-- Feeding high-phosphorus treats: Avoid cheese, bones, or processed meats.
+- Feeding high-phosphorus treats: cheese, bones, organ-heavy treats, processed meats.

-- Using supplements without vet guidance: Phosphate binders and probiotics can help, but overdosing is risky.
+- Using supplements without vet guidance: phosphate binders and “kidney powders” can be risky if misused.

-- Assuming “grain-free” means safe: Many grain-free diets still contain high phosphorus meat meals.
+- Assuming “grain-free” means safe: many grain-free diets still use high-phosphorus meat meals.

 10. When to See a Vet Immediately